 Reflections on English: Salutations, the death of You’re Welcome

-Author: Ken Wais
+Author: Robleh Wais

-I have noticed listening mainly to radio broadcasts, that use of the polite phrase you’re welcome in response to the polite salutation, thank you, is disappearing.
+I have noticed while listening to radio broadcasts, that use of the polite phrase you’re welcome in response to the polite salutation, thank you, is disappearing.
 What is even more interesting is the phrase thank you is replacing it as the preferred response!
 What?
 Did I say that?
-Yes, it’s true as least from my radio listening experience.
+Yes, it’s true at least from my radio listening experience.
 That is, interlocutors are now starting to thank each other when starting discussions and ending them on the radio.
 This is particularly true of radio interview programs that abound on public radio, like NPR.
 You want an example now don’t you.
 Okay, here is one almost verbatim I heard recently.